-- a.
+a.
 General.
 In accordance with 10 U.S.C.
-2306b (Reference (h)), A-a multi-year procurement contract is a contract for the purchase of property for more than 1, but not more than 5, program years.-Under 10 U.S.C.
-2306b (Reference (g) (h)), for multi-year contracts for defense acquisition programs that have specifically been authorized by law, the Secretary of Defense must certify in writing by March 1 of the year in which he or she requests legislative authority to enter into the multi-year contract that specified requirements will be met and must provide the basis for that determination to the congressional defense committees.
-A part of those conditions specified in section 2306b are: Multi-year contracts in an amount equal to or greater than \$500 million may not be entered into unless the contract is specifically authorized by law in an Act other than an appropriations Act.
+2306b (Reference (h)), a multi-year procurement contract is a contract for the purchase of property for more than 1, but not more than 5, program years.
+Multi-year contracts in an amount equal to or greater than \$500 million may not be entered into unless the contract is specifically authorized by law in an Act other than an appropriations Act.
 In accordance with 10 U.S.C.
-2306b, when submitting a request for authorization for a multi-year contract, the Secretary of Defense must include in the request a report containing the preliminary findings of the DoD Component head regarding the following: - (1) The use of such a contract will result in substantial significant savings of the total anticipated costs of carrying out the program through annual contracts. - (2) The minimum need for the property to be purchased is expected to remain substantially unchanged during the contemplated contract period in terms of production rate, procurement rate, and total quantities. - (3) There is a reasonable expectation that throughout the contemplated contract period the head of the agency-DoD Component will request funding for the contract at the level required to avoid contract cancellation.
+2306b, when submitting a request for authorization for a multi-year contract, the Secretary of Defense must include in the request a report containing the preliminary findings of the DoD Component head regarding the following:

+(1) The use of such a contract will result in significant savings of the total anticipated costs of carrying out the program through annual contracts.

+(2) The minimum need for the property to be purchased is expected to remain substantially unchanged during the contemplated contract period in terms of production rate, procurement rate, and total quantities.

+(3) There is a reasonable expectation that throughout the contemplated contract period the head of the DoD Component will request funding for the contract at the level required to avoid contract cancellation.

-- (4) There is a stable design for the property to be acquired and the technical risks associated with such property are not excessive. - (5) The estimates of both the cost of the contract and the anticipated cost avoidance through the use of a multi-year contract are realistic. - (6) The use of such a contract will promote the national security of the United States. - b.
+(4) There is a stable design for the property to be acquired and the technical risks associated with such property are not excessive.

+(5) The estimates of both the cost of the contract and the anticipated cost avoidance through the use of a multi-year contract are realistic.

+(6) The use of such a contract will promote the national security of the United States.

+b.
 CAPE Role and Requirements.
-Prior to the Secretary's determination submission under paragraph 6-a, DCAPE is required to complete a cost analysis and determine such analysis supports the Secretary's DoD Component head's findings above in paragraph 6a of this enclosure.
-In order for DCAPE to complete the cost analysis in a timely manner, the agency DoD Component head must submit a list of multi-year procurement contract candidates and supporting information to DCAPE no later than October 1 of the fiscal year prior to the fiscal year in which the request for legislative authority, with accompanying certification, will be made. - c.
+Prior to the Secretary's submission under paragraph 6a, DCAPE is required to complete a cost analysis and determine such analysis supports the DoD Component head's findings in paragraph 6a of this enclosure.
+In order for DCAPE to complete the cost analysis in a timely manner, the DoD Component head must submit a list of multi-year procurement contract candidates and supporting information to DCAPE no later than October 1 of the fiscal year prior to the fiscal year in which the request for legislative authority, with accompanying certification, will be made.

+c.
 Additional Requirements.
 10 U.S.C.
-2306b (Reference $\frac{g}{h}$) sets forth several other requirements for multi-year contracts.
+2306b (Reference (h)) sets forth several other requirements for multi-year contracts.
 Prior to requesting authority to enter into a multi-year contract, the program manager should consult with his or her agency's counsel to confirm that the proposed multi-year contract complies with all relevant statutes and regulations.